-The paladin reached out, calling upon the Light to fill her with holy power.
-It answered her call, despite the darkness all around them, and when Syanna finally let go of the bars she was ready.
+The paladin reached out, calling upon luminary magic.
+Despite the darkness all around them, it worked.
 A lightning bolt of energy arched out and hit the metal cage and the bars shattered into a thousand pieces, falling away and leaving the pair free of their prison.

 “Now what?”
 Syanna asked.

 Before the paladin could answer, a wave of fire erupted near the shoreline and shouts of soldiers began calling out nearby.